 Hints and tips for applying

-- Take time to read the job profile, person specification and any guidance notes or background materials.
-Do that before you complete the application form and supporting information.
-Sounds sensible, but many people jump straight to filling in the form without really knowing what they’re trying to achieve.
+- Take time to read the job profile, person specification and any guidance notes or background materials before you complete the application form and supporting information.

-If you don’t have regular access to a computer or a smart phone, you can use any public library or if unemployed use the Job Centre Plus computers.
-You are welcome to call into our customer access centre at St Albans House, Drake Street to use the customer computers to complete your application.
+If you don’t have regular access to a computer or a smart phone, you can use any public library or if you are unemployed you can use the Job Centre Plus computers.
+You are also welcome to call into our customer access centre at St Albans House, Drake Street to use the customer computers to complete your application.

 Got to the interview stage?
 Here’s what to think about now…

 - Prepare for your interview.
-Few people can go in “cold” and do well, regardless of how experienced or knowledgeable they are.
-Think about what the recruiter might ask and prepare some things to say in reply.
+Think about what the recruiter might ask and prepare some answers.
 Remember to keep it concise and relevant.

 - Do some homework on RBH and the area of Rochdale.
-No-one is expecting you to know everything, but if you’re asked “what do you know about us?” have a couple of lines prepared – again it shows you’re interested and using your initiative.
+No-one is expecting you to know everything, but if you’re asked “what do you know about us?” have a couple of lines prepared –it shows you’re interested and using your initiative.

-- Try and relax.
-Remember it is your opportunity to size up our organisation as well as the recruiter’s chance to find out about you.
-Have a couple of questions to ask if prompted, it shows you’re interested.
+- Try and relax Have a couple of questions to ask if prompted, it shows you’re interested.